manupoonia78/manupoonia78/README.md

 <!-- ### Hi there 👋, I'm Manu  -->

 ### Developer and Competetive Coder from VIT Vellore
-### - 🔭 I’m currently working and learning as a Backend Developer Intern
+### - 🔭 I’m currently working and learning as a Backend Developer
 ### - 🌱 Open for Collaborations in Machine Learning, Frontend and Backend Development.
 ### - 👯 Willing to contribute in Opensource development Projects
 ### - 📫 Visit my [Portfolio](https://manupoonia.me)